jskora/scratch-nifi/ssl/README.md

-Scripts to facilitate creation and use of a self signed Certificate Authority (CA) infrastructure.
+Scripts to facilitate creation and use of a self signed SSL Certificate Authority (CA) infrastructure.

 script | description
 ------ | -----------